top of page

 Ready to Bring Pit to Pixel to Your School?

-Pit to Pixel will run in both Semester 1 and Semester 2, 2026, and enquiries are open now.
-Once you reach out, you’ll be contacted by Adam Brooks from the CoRE Learning Foundation to walk you through the next steps.
+Registrations for Semester 2, 2026, are now open.
+Once you reach out, you’ll be contacted by the CoRE Learning Foundation to walk you through the next steps.

 The more schools and teachers who join this collaboration, the more students gain pathways to meaningful careers in the resources industry.